Tuesday, Dec 24, 2013, 5:00 am

 Other bell ringers say that workers who don't bring in as many donations will be moved to less popular locations.
 The high-end Mariano’s Fresh Market in the Loop or the tourist-heavy Macy's, for example, are prime spots to call upon shoppers' generous spirits—whereas corners less conducive to foot traffic are less popular.

-“It’s all about profitability, and the amount of money you can make so that you can sustain your operations throughout the year,” says Thompson, who said that goals are the same for volunteers and paid bell ringers.
+“It’s all about profitability, and the amount of money you can make so that you can sustain your operations throughout the year,” argues Thompson, who says that goals are the same for volunteers and paid bell ringers.
 “The purpose of putting a person at a kettle is to make a profit.
 So if they are not bringing in enough money to make a profit, then you have to determine if that location is a poor location … it’s all about finessing the profitability of your location in conjunction with the person.”

 This profit-driven perspective can provoke an understandably mercenary attitude among some bell ringers.
 One worker, who's landed a prime spot at Pearson Street and Michigan Avenue on the Magnificent Mile, paused our interview when a confused-looking woman asked how to get to the famous Garrett Popcorn in the Loop.